Types of Domestic Violence Abuse

 Sexual abuse is also a common form of domestic violence and occurs when an abuser coerces or tries to force a victim into performing a sexual act.
 However, sexual abuse does not necessarily involve physical activity and can occur when an abuser demeans or otherwise sexually threatens the victim.

-Emotional abuse can take many forms but often includes criticism, name-calling or otherwise injuring a victim’s self-worth or self-esteem through harmful language or action.
+Emotional abuse can take many forms but often includes criticism, name-calling, or otherwise injuring a victim’s self-worth or self-esteem through harmful language or action.
+It is important to remember that an individual cannot file domestic charges against someone simply because they called them a name.
+In most cases, emotional abuse must be a sustained pattern of negative treatment to constitute domestic violence.

 Financial abuse occurs when an abuser seeks to maintain control over the victim by withholding access to funds or prohibiting activities that promote economic independence, such as seeking employment or attending school.